81Forge

 Founder-first means less posturing and more usable clarity.

-We built 81Forge for the founder who wants directness, warmth, and momentum in the same place.
+We built 81Forge for founders across the Great Lakes and Appalachia who want directness, warmth, and momentum in the same place.

 No velvet-rope energy